orangesamus/RocketPoolRapidResearchIncubator/RCM_plotter_explained.md

 **Conclusion**: Removing RPL inflation impacts RCM of all minipools except Eth-Only, but the proposed LEB's that receive diverted commission could remain profitable especially as the percentage of Eth-Only Node Operator Bond increases.

 **Side Note**: The protocol is currently funded by 30% RPL inflation: This equates to ~1mill RPL a year.
 At a price of $30 per RPL that equates to ~$30mill a year.
-If 1.5% of diverted commission cut went to the protocol (example: 7% to Eth-Only Node Operators, 5.5% diverted to RPL-Staked Node Operators, 1.5% to protocol), and half of the existing Node Operator Bond converted to Eth-Only LEB4's, that would equate to ~536Eth or ~$1.3mill at an Eth price of $2400.
-You could also see how if the total number of new EthOnly Node Operators grew over time from new Node Operators this could be a sustainable mechanism to fund the protocol and remove RPL inflation.
+To get a simple reference point: if 1.5% of diverted commission cut went to the protocol (example: 7% to Eth-Only Node Operators, 5.5% diverted to RPL-Staked Node Operators, 1.5% to protocol), and half of the existing Node Operator Bond converted to Eth-Only LEB4's, that would equate to ~536Eth or ~$1.3mill at an Eth price of $2400.
+With the growth of the total number of new EthOnly Node Operators over time this commission could be a sustainable mechanism to fund the protocol and remove RPL inflation.

 <br/>